Selling Cars To Make Money

 While I'm not advocating this, the point is that you can decide as you go along if you want to get your license.

-Back To The Guy Who Wrote The Book
+So, Back To The Guy Who Wrote The Book

-I found it by scouting around on the internet to see what I could find on the subject, and found quite a lot actually.
+I found him by scouting around on the internet to see what I could find on the subject, and found quite a lot actually.
 Unfortunately, a lot of it was junk.
 Found some stuff that looked good too but I was kind of shocked at the prices ... in the $300 to $600 range.

-He covers all the important issues, such as where to locate vehicles, how to pay the lowest prices, how to start with little cash, how even "non-mechanics" can avoid cars in poor condition, how to write irresistable ads, how to advertise for free ... and a whole lot more.
+He covers all the important issues, such as where to locate vehicles, how to pay the lowest prices, how to start with little cash, how even "non-mechanics" can avoid cars in poor condition, how to write irresistible ads, how to advertise for free ... and a whole lot more.

 And what really was the clincher for me on this is the fact that he provides free unlimited email coaching as part of the course.
 I sure could have used that when I got started to avoid a number of my initial missteps.